emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 ### Using the ember-a11y addon for focus management

-While ember-a11y refers to a whole bunch of tools, there's one that's simply called ember-a11y.
+While ember-a11y refers to a whole bunch of tools, there's one addon that is simply called [ember-a11y](https://github.com/ember-a11y/ember-a11y) too.
 The main task of this addon is to handle focus correctly so that users with Assistive Technology can navigate content as changes happen inside the `{{outlet}}` of a route.

 ```
 ember install ember-a11y